Translate Italian video to English | Fast online tool

 HeyGen AI is built specifically for video translation, not just text conversion.

-English subtitle generationCreate English subtitles that stay in sync with your video and can be exported as SRT or VTT files.
+English subtitle generationCreate English subtitles that stay synced with your video and can be exported as SRT or VTT files.

 English voiceover translationGenerate English audio that follows the original timing, making videos easier to watch without reading captions.

-Editable content before exportAdjust wording, timing, or phrasing before finalising your translated video.
+Editable content before exportAdjust wording, timing, or phrasing before finalizing your translated video.

 Multiple export optionsDownload the translated video or subtitle files for publishing across platforms.